Towards Compact and Real-Time Terahertz Dual-Comb Spectroscopy Employing a Self-Detection Scheme

-Although the multiheterodyne detection using QCL combs have been already demonstrated using either a on-chip configuration \cite{DCMarkus,Octave} or a laser + fast external detector system \cite{DCFaist,Yang16}, a compact dual-comb system is still much in demand for practical applications.
-Concerning the on-chip dual comb, it is indeed compact, but it is impossible for substance detections because the whole system is in vacuum and no sample can be placed between the combs for spectral detections.
-Additionally, for the on-chip dual-comb configuration, the optical coupling between two laser combs is through the laser substrate.
-Therefore, even the on-chip dual-comb can work at room temperature in the open air, it is still problematic for substance detection.
-So the non-on-chip dual-comb is absolutely required for practical applications.
-For the multiheterodyne detection using fast terahertz detectors, i.e., Schottky mixers \cite{Schottky,Yang16}, superconducting hot-electron bolometer (HEB) \cite{HEB,Yang16}, or quantum well infrared photodetectors \cite{LiSR}, it is feasible for detections of finger-prints of substances.
-However, the external fast detector will bring about complexities for the optical alignment and/or cooling.
+Although multiheterodyne detection using QCL combs has already been demonstrated using either an on-chip configuration \cite{DCMarkus,Octave} or a laser + fast external detector system \cite{DCFaist,Yang16,WysockiDC}, a compact dual-comb system is still much in demand for practical applications.
+Concerning the on-chip dual comb, it is indeed compact, but it is incapable of substance detection because the optical coupling between two laser combs is through the edge of the bottom metal for double-metal waveguide QCLs \cite{DCMarkus,Octave} or the laser substrate for single plasmon waveguide QCLs \cite{Lionchip}.
+Multiheterodyne detection using fast terahertz detectors, such as Schottky mixers \cite{Schottky,Yang16}, superconducting hot-electron bolometers \cite{HEB,Yang16}, or quantum well infrared photodetectors \cite{LiSR}, is exploitable for the detection of molecular finger prints.
+However, the external fast detector will increase the complexity of the system.
+The recent trend for the development of terahertz dual-comb spectroscopy is toward compact setups and miniaturization, for example, by using single-cavity mode-locked fiber lasers \cite{HuDCS2018} or electro-optic modulation \cite{JerezDCS2019}.

-In this work, we propose the most compact terahertz multiheterodyne spectroscopy based on a Y-shape dual-comb configuration.
-There is no moving part in the compact system and only one cryostat is needed.
+In this work, we propose a compact terahertz multiheterodyne spectrometer based on two QCL frequency combs.
+There are no moving parts in the compact system and only one cryostat is needed.
 No optical mirror is used for the optical coupling and alignment.
-Multiple dual-comb spectra at different carrier frequencies resulted from free-space optical coupling are successfully obtained.
-Furthermore, the water absorption and transmission of a GaAs etalon are measured using the multiheterodyne spectroscopy.
-The microwave to terahertz frequency calibration is done with two water absorption lines.
+Employing the self-detection of QCL combs, multiple dual-comb spectra at different carrier frequencies resulting from free-space optical coupling are successfully obtained.
+Furthermore, the water absorption and transmission of a GaAs etalon are measured using the multiheterodyne dual-comb system.
+The microwave-terahertz frequency link is also determined.